Hoyt–Schermerhorn Streets station: Station layout

-The outermost pair of tracks—the Fulton Street local tracks (Tracks A1 and A2)—and the outer two island platforms are no longer used in revenue service.
+The outermost pair of tracks—the former Fulton Street local tracks (Tracks A1 and A2)—and the outer two island platforms are no longer used in revenue service.
 To the west, the tracks continue under Schermerhorn Street to the decommissioned Court Street station, currently the site of the New York Transit Museum, in Brooklyn Heights.
 Track A2 is currently out of service for the storage of trains at the New York Transit Museum.
 Though it may be difficult to see in some of the unlighted portions of the station, a tile band is present on the trackside walls–similar in color to the Crosstown Line stations north to Flushing Avenue, and the Fulton Line stations east to Franklin Avenue–Lime (Nile) Green with a medium Kelly Green border, set in a three-high course consistent with many IND express stations.
 Captions reading "HOYT" are present in white lettering on a black background, with no mention of "Schermerhorn".
 On the eastbound (southern) side, some of these captions have been stickered-over with different station names as required for film and TV shoots while others are completely missing, though both sides have been used for filming.
 Both northern platforms have green-painted steel I-beams, while the beams on both southern platforms are tiled.
 Much of the ceiling at platform level is peeling due to water damage.
 A control tower is located at the eastern (railroad south) end of the outer southbound platform, and is staffed at all times except late nights.

 Due to its width, the southern half of the station had to be built under private property on the south side of Schermerhorn Street.
 The station's mezzanine, located over the northern half of the station directly underneath Schermerhorn Street, contains a New York City Transit Police precinct office where the operations of NYPD Transit District 30 are headquartered, and several New York City Transit Authority offices.
 From the mezzanine, there are three staircases to each active platform, a turnstile bank, and a token booth.